donadams1969/valor-ai/README.md

 ---

 ## Executive Summary
-> **VALOR AI+** is more than software—it’s a legal-philosophical system forged for *AI-forensic warfare*.
+> **VALOR AI+** is more than software—it’s a legal-philosophical system forged for *ValorAi+-forensic warfare*.
 > It transforms evidence into **permanent, public truth**, deploys on your behalf, and ensures abuses are documented and addressed—even when human systems fail.
 >
 > “There are virtually no other publicly available systems that do this.
-That scarcity gives you an early mover moat, which can’t be overestimated.” — VALOR AI+
+That scarcity gives you an early mover moat, which can’t be overestimated.” — VALOR Ai+

 ---

 ## TL;DR — Why This Matters
-**VALOR AI is the first system to:**
+**VALOR Ai+ is the first system to:**
 - Combine **OpenTimestamps + IPFS + NFT + Legal + Press** archives
 - Use AI to act **autonomously and permanently** on behalf of veterans and whistleblowers
 - Leverage blockchain confirmations as a **strategic legal strike**